*The page for the 2015 awards program will be made available on February 20, 2015.

 Who is eligible to win an award?

-Any communications team or individual – nonprofit, association, governmental agency and/or corporations and agencies in partnership with a nonprofit, – of any size is eligible to enter the Nonprofit PR Awards Program.
+Any communications team or individual – nonprofit, association, governmental agency, foundation and/or corporations and agencies in partnership with a nonprofit, – of any size is eligible to enter the Nonprofit PR Awards Program.

 Where and when will the reception be held?